Plants for city gardens

 - Pittosporum tenuifolium (pictured) – one of many great pittosporums, this evergreen has a columnar growth habit so is ideal for blocking out an overlooking window

 - Cotoneaster lacteus – can be clipped into a formal hedge or left as an informal screen.
 It has strongly veined leaves, white summer flowers and lots of berries for birds in autumn and winter.
 Some cotoneasters (not Cotoneaster lacteus) are listed in Schedule 9 of the Wildlife and Countryside Act in England and Wales.
-We recommend growing these only if you live in a very urban area, or considering an alternative instead.
+It is an offence to plant or otherwise cause to grow these species in the wild.
+You should stop them spreading from your garden and avoid purchasing or accepting gifts of these species.

 Deterring intruders